How I set my online courses up on my own

 For travel or for light use to record in settings where I’m sitting, I use this lightweight, affordable tripod.

 For situations where I am standing, I use this professional tripod.
 I think the value is good for the size and durability, but if it’s a little more than you want to spend, you could always put the travel tripod (above) on top of a table.

 For Facebook live, or recording on a table top, I use this small tripod with my iphone.

 For on the go live or recorded videos I use a selfie stick and my iPhone.

 TubeBuddy is a tool that helps me manage my YouTube channels and optimize my videos.
 It’s my secret weapon and I highly recommend it.
 It makes everything easier, whether you’re doing the work yourself or have hired an assistant.
 My favorite features (there are a lot) are being able to create video thumbnails (covers) right on YouTube, directly order captions and have them automatically uploaded, bulk copying cards and annotations, and one-click sharing to Facebook.

 When I started out online I didn’t realize that a domain name and hosting service were different.
 I really wasn’t a tech person!
 So I prefer to keep things simple.
 Blue Host is the best hosting provider I have come across.
 They have great customer service and are easy to use.

 As for a theme, I love using the Divi Theme from Elegant Themes.
 It’s easy to use and mobile friendly.

 SendOwl is all-around my favorite shopping cart, delivery and affiliate center.
 When other affiliate programs were too difficult for me to implement myself, SendOwl came to the rescue.
 It took me years to try all the others and figure this out, so I recommend saving yourself time and starting here.

-I only recommend items that I am currently using and highly, honestly recommend.
+I only recommend items that I have used and recommend.
 The links here are affiliate links.